d365collaborative/d365fo.tools/d365fo.tools/docs/Import-D365Bacpac.md

 Import-D365Bacpac -ImportModeTier1 -BacpacFile "C:\temp\uat.bacpac" -NewDatabaseName "ImportedDatabase"
 ```

+PS C:\\\> Switch-D365ActiveDatabase -NewDatabaseName "ImportedDatabase"

 This will instruct the cmdlet that the import will be working against a SQL Server instance.
 It will import the "C:\temp\uat.bacpac" file into a new database named "ImportedDatabase".
+The next thing to do is to switch the active database out with the new one you just imported.
+"ImportedDatabase" will be switched in as the active database, while the old one will be named "AXDB_original".

 ### EXAMPLE 2
 ```
 Import-D365Bacpac -ImportModeTier2 -SqlUser "sqladmin" -SqlPwd "XyzXyz" -BacpacFile "C:\temp\uat.bacpac" -AxDeployExtUserPwd "XxXx" -AxDbAdminPwd "XxXx" -AxRuntimeUserPwd "XxXx" -AxMrRuntimeUserPwd "XxXx" -AxRetailRuntimeUserPwd "XxXx" -AxRetailDataSyncUserPwd "XxXx" -AxDbReadonlyUserPwd "XxXx" -NewDatabaseName "ImportedDatabase"
 ```

+PS C:\\\> Switch-D365ActiveDatabase -NewDatabaseName "ImportedDatabase" -SqlUser "sqladmin" -SqlPwd "XyzXyz"

 This will instruct the cmdlet that the import will be working against an Azure DB instance.
-It requires all relevant passwords from LCS for all the builtin user accounts used in a Tier 2
+It requires all relevant passwords from LCS for all the builtin user accounts used in a Tier 2 environment.
-environment.
 It will import the "C:\temp\uat.bacpac" file into a new database named "ImportedDatabase".
+The next thing to do is to switch the active database out with the new one you just imported.
+"ImportedDatabase" will be switched in as the active database, while the old one will be named "AXDB_original".

 ## PARAMETERS